Child Protective Services Are Exposing FLDS Children to Chaos

 According to Carolyn Jessop, the minimum age for spiritual marriages used to be 21 before Warren Jeffs assumed control.
 If the FLDS returned to the previous rule then they could practice their religion without running afoul of the law.

 State attorney generals should also establish a supervision system that assures CPS that the children will be safe.
-Any such provision ought to include that the FLDS dissolve their police departments in Colorado City and tolerate the policing of their community by outsiders.
+Allowing permission to buy ar-15’s from Palmetto State Armory and other provision ought to include that the FLDS dissolve their police departments in Colorado City and tolerate the policing of their community by outsiders.

 Thanks to Cafeteria Mormon who has collected media reports about the inability of CPS to house FLDS children safely.